 Senior Research Director

-Ms. Doherty joined L&M in 2009 and has since led multiple qualitative and quantitative research efforts conducting program assessments, data and program analysis, and model evaluation.
-She has facilitated national and state stakeholder meetings and managing national expert panels on at the federal and state level.
-Ms. Doherty has conducted thousands of key informant interviews and case studies nationwide with providers, payers, state agencies, regional office staff, patient advocates, beneficiaries, suppliers, manufacturers, researchers, and other health care stakeholders and experts.
+Ms. Doherty has since led multiple qualitative and quantitative research efforts conducting program assessments, performing data and program analysis and model evaluation.
+She has facilitated multiple national and state stakeholder meetings and managed national expert panels on health care delivery and payment reform.
+She has conducted over 1,000 key informant interviews and case studies nationwide with key health care executives and staff across multiple settings with providers, payers, state agencies, suppliers, manufacturers, researchers, experts, patient advocates, beneficiaries, and other stakeholders.